 It’s also important to keep in mind that private health insurance or Medicare may not pay for the long-term services that you need, so taking some time to develop a plan for yourself and your loved ones that can be enacted should the need arise is a smart financial move.

-A long-term care accelerated death benefit (LTC) rider is an optional add-on to a qualifying Universal Life or Whole Life insurance policy that provides financial support if you need hands-on daily care from a nurse or a health aide for long periods of time.
+A long-term care accelerated death benefit (LTC) rider is an optional enhancement to a qualifying Universal Life or Whole Life insurance policy that provides financial support if you need hands-on daily care from a nurse or a health aide for long periods of time.
 This care can be received at your home or in health care facility.

 The benefits are triggered when a licensed health professional¹ certifies that you are unable to complete at least two activities of daily living independently, such as bathing, dressing, eating, using the bathroom or moving in or out of a bed.²

 The coverage for an LTC rider is provided through an acceleration of death benefits on a life insurance policy.
 That means the payments that you receive to cover long-term medical expenses are subtracted from the amount that will be paid to beneficiaries through the life insurance policy after your death.³

 For many, an LTC rider is a more appealing option than a stand-alone LTC policy, which may be expensive and could require more extensive underwriting.
 Plus, Erie Family Life’s LTC Rider is fully guaranteed and will not increase in price each year.

 With a Long-Term Care (LTC) Accelerated Death Benefit Rider from Erie Family Life Insurance Company,⁴ you’ll have the flexibility to use your money for what you need.
 Here’s how the coverage works: